 The standard deviation reflects the level of risk in the composite.
-This statistical measure shows how much the return has varied during the measurement period.
+This statistical measure shows how much the gross-of -fee return has varied during the measurement period.
 The larger the standard deviation, the larger the risk is estimated to be.
 The standard deviation is calculated using the following formula: